masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 The following protocol describes a [PKI](https://www.bsi.bund.de/EN/Topics/ElectrIDDocuments/securPKI/pki_node.html) like system where chains of trust (so called trust chains) can be build and managed via blockchain addresses.

+After a trust chain is build, authenticated claims can be created by participating users and the authenticity can be verified by third parties.

 The attestation protocol should be build on top of a blockchain infrastructure to benefit from an immutable, decentralized and highly redundant history which leads to highly credible and available trust chains.

 The following criteria should be fulfilled:
 1. based on asymmetric cryptography
-2. data claiming / authenticity verification
+2. data signing / verification
 3. create / revoke attestations
 4. attesting other accounts
 5. different attestation roles